 There are a limited number of teaching assistantships and research assistantships available each year.
-See the Funding section of the Graduate page for more information.
+See our funding options for more information.

 Who should I meet with when I start my graduate program?

-You should meet with the Graduate Director who will help you with your first steps as a graduate student.
-Please email firstname.lastname@example.org to set up an appointment.
+You should meet with the graduate director who will help you with your first steps as a graduate student.
+Email firstname.lastname@example.org to set up an appointment.

 This is a graduate program that allows undergraduate seniors to start their graduate program during their senior year.
 They can take up to 12 credit hours of graduate (5000-6000 level) courses that will be counted towards their undergraduate degree as well as graduate degree.
-For more information go to the Accelerated Degree section under the Undergraduate section of our home page.
+See our Accelerated Degree offerings for more information.